Asbestos Compensation Claims banner

 Asbestos-related lung cancer claims

 Many cases of lung cancer are due to smoking, but asbestos exposure substantially increases the risk of developing lung cancer in both smokers and non-smokers.
+So, there’s a good chance we can still prove the asbestos caused the cancer, even for a heavy smoker.
 Lung cancer may be amenable to surgical treatment.

 Chemotherapy and radiotherapy are often used to treat sufferers.